 In the afternoons, as with the one day in Matera itinerary above, check out a church or two on your first day.
 The rock church (Church of Saint Mary of Idris) is the most unique, while the Matera Cathedral is the grandest.

-You could also head out on an Ape tour of the city, visit the Palombaro Lungo cistern, or visit this recreated cave-dwelling, which would have been typical of how people lived in the past before the town was abandoned and residents were moved into more suitable accommodations.
+You could also head out on an Ape tour of the city, visit the Palombaro Lungo cistern, or visit this recreated cave-dwelling.
+This cave-dwelling showcases how people lived in the past before the town was abandoned and residents were moved into more suitable accommodations.

 1 Week in Matera Itinerary